surifirstpin/biplus_documentation/docs/DataRun.md

 - **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.

+**Run** the report after deriving calculated column, all the values obtained by applying calculation column is visible in green colour.

 ## Order  (Ascending / Descending)

 Perform sorting on data retrieved, to view the data in ascending and descending orders.